Hampshire Hikes & Historical Sites

 Visitors have been coming to enjoy the fantastic scenery, deserted beaches, warm hospitality and abundant wildlife on Shetland for millenia.
 The Vikings are perhaps the best known arrivals and they enjoyed the islands so much, they never left!

 Shetland, 150 miles northeast of the UK mainland, is a beautiful place for a walking holiday.
 The Shetland Islands offer some of Scotland's most dramatic scenery - various wild beaches, soaring sea cliffs and rolling moors.
 As we explore the islands on foot, we will have plenty of company with some of Britain's most charismatic birds and animals - puffins, seals, otters, dolphins and free roaming Shetland ponies.

 We are based in Lerwick, the main town and capital of Shetland.
 There is some beautiful coastal walking directly from the hotel door, however to see the best of Shetland, we will travel a little further afield.
-We are based in the hub of the excellent public transport network, enabling us to reach the best walking on the islands, as well as using private hired transport on a couple of days.
+We are based in the hub of the excellent public transport network, enabling us to reach the best walking on the islands, as well as using private hired transport as appropriate.

-The island of Bressay, seven minutes on a ferry from Lerwick, is unspoilt and open.
-Keep an eye on the coastline for an excellent chance of seeing seals and otters and of course, a huge variety of ducks, gulls and waders.
+We are never far from the sea in Shetland, Everywhere we go keep an eye on the coastline for an excellent chance of seeing seals and otters and of course, a huge variety of ducks, gulls and waders.
 Anyone with an interest in the fauna, could hardly fail to be captivated by the ease with which the wildlife can be seen.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.